narodnik/tau2/README.md

 ## Multiple Instances

-You can modify `TAU_CONFIG` to switch between multiple instances of tau for different organizations, or even alias the tau task:
+You can modify `TAU_CONFIG` to switch between multiple instances of tau for different organizations, or even alias the tau command:

 ```
 alias tau_home="TAU_CONFIG=~/.config/tau/tau_home.toml tau"